 Your practitioner will give you various aftercare instructions.
 Like with other skincare procedures, you should not expose your skin to too much sun after getting microdermabrasion treatment.
 You will usually need to keep this in mind for the next few weeks or until your skin heals completely.

 Most people return to their lives as usual once the procedure is completed but some might experience a bit of redness.
 This is not a serious condition and should disappear within a few hours but if it does not, you should consult your practitioner.

 You should notice visible improvements after just one treatment of microdermabrasion.
 Your skin will feel and look smoother and more even-toned than before.
 Pores might look smaller, and you may see a reduction in breakouts if you have acne.

 However, the full benefits of microdermabrasion require multiple sessions and your practitioner will be able to recommend how many are necessary for you.
 The results also depend on how well you take care of your skin after each session.

-What is clear when it comes to this treatment is that it can improve the appearance of most common skin complaints.
+After microdermabrasion what you can expect is that it can improve the appearance of most common skin complaints.

 How many treatments are needed?